niclabs/AnyTrace/README.md

 ## ASSUMPTIONS(IMPORTANT):
-- the trie used doesnt support /0 prefixes,
+- the trie used doesn't support /0 prefixes,
 - to ignore every possible ip use both 1.0.0.0/1, 128.0.0.0/1 networks